-Beyond their basic functions as a personal assistant, both Amazon Alexa and Google Assistant are capable of entertaining your group of party guests with a variety of voice-controlled games.
+Beyond their basic functions as personal assistants, both Amazon Alexa and Google Assistant are capable of entertaining your group of party guests with a variety of voice-controlled games.

-Now, it's worth going in with lower expectations because many of these games still feel like proof of concept rather than full-fledged games.
-You won't want to plan your whole party around playing Alexa games, but they can offer a quick hit of fun that pretty much anyone can jump in and play.
+Now, it's worth going in with lower expectations because many of these games still feel like proofs of concept rather than full-fledged games.
+You won't want to plan your whole party around playing Alexa games, and you may want to keep a few handy multiplayer mobile games in your back pocket.
+But these best Amazon Alexa and Google Assistant party games can offer a quick hit of fun that pretty much anyone can jump in and play.

 Amazon's offerings are available as Alexa Skills, which need to be enabled in the Alexa app.
-This is good because it means that app developers can create their own games, but that also means you got to find the diamonds in the rough.
+This is good because it means that app developers can create their own games, but that also means you've got to do some digging to find the diamonds in the rough.

-These are the best Alexa party games with availability dependant on your location and language settings in your Echo speakers.
+Turn on your Alexa device of choice and enjoy the best Alexa party games.
+Note that their availability is dependent on your location and language settings in your Echo speakers.

 The smartphone version of Heads Up was popularized by Ellen Degeneres, and the Alexa version flips it on its head.

-You'll definitely want to try before you buy, and might ultimately be better off sticking with the phone version.
+You'll definitely want to try before buying and might ultimately be better off sticking with the phone version.

 Would You Rather for Family